 In the next few weeks, I will talk discuss what is a good credit score, but for today we will talk about why a credit score is important.

 How some go about with never needing their credit score or credit report is beyond me.
 Good for those of you who do not need it, but I think most people enjoy having a credit history.

 There are many instances where your credit score and/or credit report may be looked at, and sometimes they have nothing to do with a loan.

-Home and car insurance – If you have car or home insurance (read about how our home insurance just jumped 69%!), your rate may be calculated on one factor that you did not know about – your credit score.
+Home and car insurance – If you have car or home insurance, your rate may be calculated on one factor that you did not know about – your credit score.
 If your credit score isn’t good, then you may actually be paying more because companies may consider you to be more risky.

 Employer – This might be shocking to hear, but there are some employers out there who will check your credit report (with your permission).
 Industries that often check your credit report include those that deal with financial services, chemical, and defense.